Alberta Highway 2A: Central Alberta

 Highway 2A north of Crossfield in the foreground with divided Highway 2 in the distance.

 Downtown Red Deer from the air with Highway 2A twin bridges crossing the Red Deer River.

-Highway 2A runs adjacent to the Queen Elizabeth II Highway between Calgary and Edmonton, although it does not enter either city.
-Highway 2A generally runs parallel to the Canadian Pacific Railway Calgary-Edmonton line, which runs to the west of Highway 2 between Crossfield and Red Deer, and to the east of Highway 2 between Red Deer and Leduc.
+In its central Alberta segment, Highway 2A runs adjacent to the Queen Elizabeth II Highway without entering Calgary or Edmonton.
+Highway 2A generally runs parallel to the Canadian Pacific Railway Calgary–Edmonton line, which runs to the west of Highway 2 between Crossfield and Red Deer, and to the east of Highway 2 between Red Deer and Leduc.
 Highway 2A is divided into two subsections with a 13 km gap between Bowden and Innisfail.

-The first subsection of Highway 2A starts at the Highway 2 / Highway 72 interchange (Exit 295) and passes through the town of Crossfield, town of Carstairs, and by the town of Didsbury before entering the town of Olds along 46 Avenue and intersects Highway 27 (46 Street).
+The first subsection of Highway 2A starts at the Highway 2 / Highway 72 interchange (Exit 295) and passes through the town of Crossfield, town of Carstairs, and by the town of Didsbury before entering the town of Olds along 46 Avenue and intersecting Highway 27 (46 Street).
 The highway continues north to the town of Bowden before terminating at Highway 587, just west of Highway 2 (Exit 357).

 The second subsection begins in the town of Innisfail at Highway 590 (50 Street), just west of Highway 2 (Exit 368), along 42 Avenue.
 The highway continues north and passes through the town of Penhold before entering the city of Red Deer along Taylor Drive.
 The highway turns east along 19 Street and then north along Gaetz Avenue.
 Highway 2A splits into one-way couplets through downtown Red Deer, with northbound traffic following 49 Avenue and southbound traffic following portions of Gaetz Avenue and 51 Avenue.
 After crossing the Red Deer River, the one-way streets rejoin and intersect Highway 11 (67 Street) and Highway 11A, which forms Red Deer's northern city limit.
 The highway continues north through the town of Blackfalds and city of Lacombe.
-North of Lacombe, the highway rejoins Highway 2 and share the same alignment for 5 km before the highway branches northeast and passes through hamlet of Morningside, town of Ponoka, and hamlet of Maskwacis.
-The highway enters the city of Wetaskiwin along 56 Street and continues north through the town of Millet, by the hamlet of Kavanagh, and before it rejoins Highway 2 (Exit 516) in the city of Leduc.
+North of Lacombe, the highway rejoins Highway 2 and shares the same alignment for 5 km before the highway branches northeast and passes through hamlet of Morningside, town of Ponoka, and hamlet of Maskwacis.
+The highway enters the city of Wetaskiwin along 56 Street and continues north through the town of Millet, by the hamlet of Kavanagh, before it rejoins Highway 2 (Exit 516) in the city of Leduc.